The measurable Kesten theorem

 that is, if most eigenvalues of $G_{n}$ fall in the minimal possible supporting region.
 Note that a weakly Ramanujan sequence is not necessarily an expander sequence.
 In fact, the graphs $G_{n}$ do not even have to be connected.

-From 1) $\Longrightarrow $ 3) and the fact that $\mu _{T_{d}}$ is continuous, it follows immediately that every graph sequence of essentially large girth is weakly Ramanujan (in contrast, $\rho$ is only lower semicontinuous).
+From 1) $\Longrightarrow $ 3) and the fact that $\mu _{T_{d}}$ is continuous, it follows immediately that every graph sequence of essentially large girth is weakly Ramanujan (in contrast, $\rho$ is only lower semicontinuous with respect to Benjamini-Schramm convergence of graphs).
 We show that the converse also holds.

 \begin{theorem} Let $(G_{n})$ be a weakly Ramanujan sequence of finite $d$ -regular graphs.
 Then $(G_{n})$ has essentially large girth. \end{theorem}

 Theorem \ref{weakram} can also be looked at as a rigidity result, as it says that if we force most of the eigenvalues of the Markov operator of a large finite graph inside the Alon-Boppana bound, then their distribution will be close to $\mu _{T_{d}}$.